ryancramerdesign/DynamicRoles/README.md

 Dynamic Roles to assign view access to those pages in a more granular manner.

+This module directly affects the results of all page getting/finding operations by applying the access control directly to the database queries before pages are loaded.
+As a result, it is fast (regardless of scale), pagination friendly, and requires no further intervention by the developer other than configuring the dynamic roles as they see fit.

 - Sponsored by Avoine
 - Concept by Antti Peisa
 - Code by Ryan Cramer